-Embry-Riddle Aeronautical University hired Barton Malow as construction manager for their new Student Union.
+Embry-Riddle Aeronautical University hired Barton Malow as construction manager for their Student Union.
 This four-story landmark facility is the “Center of Campus Life” and fosters research, collaboration, discovery, and interactive learning.
 The lower levels include a food court, bookstore, student services, a 900+ multipurpose events center, interactive office space, group study rooms (imagination stations), computer labs, gaming areas, a lounge, exhibit space, Starbucks, an outdoor terrace.
 The upper levels feature a technology-rich library with social areas, private study rooms, and collaborative workspaces.

 Technology and collaboration can amplify great learning development, and the possibilities are endless.
-The primary goal of the new Student Union was to ignite interaction, stimulation and ultimately, student success.
+The primary goal of the new student union was to ignite interaction, stimulation, and, ultimately, student success.
 Similarly, Barton Malow leveraged its powerful VDC services to foster a collaborative partnership between the ownership, design, and project delivery teams, including the subcontractor trades.

 Collaborating through 3D Coordination